tudocomp/tudocomp/docs/Documentation.md

 * [pandocfilters (Python module)](https://pypi.python.org/pypi/pandocfilters)
   (optional, 1.3 or later).

-## Command-line utility
+## Command-line application

 The executable `tudocomp_driver` is the command-line application that bundles all registered algorithms.
 It provides a fast and easy way to compress and decompress a file with a specified chain of compressors.

-Every registered compression or encoding algorithm will be listed in the help output of the utility when passing the `--list` argument.
+Every registered compression or encoding algorithm will be listed in the help output of the application when passing the `--list` argument.

 >> *TODO*: Maybe add a small example here.